UNESCO World Heritage.

 Ohio and the US Tentative List.

-Three nominations in Ohio are among 13 currently on the “US Tentative List” from which nominees will be drawn to go forward for inscription in the coming years.
+Three nominations in Ohio are among 20 currently on the “US Tentative List” from which nominees will be drawn to go forward for inscription in the coming years.
 Efforts are now well underway to prepare our Hopewell Ceremonial Earthworks to go forward; while Serpent Mound and the Dayton Aviation Sites will follow afterwards.
-Here we explain how the nomination process works, how it will bring enormous benefits to the US and to Ohio, how you can get involved and support the effort, and how you can learn more about these amazing places, right here in our Midwestern “back yard.”
+Here we explain how the nomination process works, how it will bring enormous benefits to the US and to Ohio, how you can get involved and support the effort, and how you can learn more about these amazing places, right here in our midwestern “back yard.”

 The World Heritage Program

 of the United Nations Educational, Scientific and Cultural Organization (UNESCO) was established to encourage the permanent protection of cultural and natural treasures around the globe.
 With inspiration from America’s National Park system, and leadership from the US under the Nixon administration, an international treaty (called the Convention) was signed in 1972, with the U.S. as the first signatory.
 Today, 191 countries have ratified the Convention.
-The US has 23 Inscribed Sites so far, only eight of which are cultural.
+The US has 23 Inscribed Sites so far, ten of which are cultural.
 The entire worldwide list of around 1,000 properties can be explored on an interactive map.

 The Hopewell Ceremonial Earthworks.

 The UNESCO World Heritage nomination of the Hopewell Ceremonial Earthworks is actively in preparation by our collaborative, multi-institutional steering committee, and includes the Newark Earthworks in Licking County, Fort Ancient in Warren County, and five geometric earthworks in Hopewell Culture National Historical Park in Chillicothe, Ross County, Ohio.